Life is a Symphony

 Personally Speaking,

 I grew up during the sixties and had my fair share of various herbs and spices such as Pot, LSD, Mushrooms, and MDMA.
-I learned a lot and never had a bad experience, but I was never attracted to the hard stuff.
-Pot helped me better than Prozac and Dextrin during a depressing period of my life, but I found it manageable to put it aside as circumstances changed for the better.
+I learned a lot and never had a bad experience, but then again, I was never attracted to the hard stuff.
+Pot helped me better than Prozac and Dextrin during a depressing period of my life, but as circumstances changed my needs for relief also changed.
 Now I appreciate having a keen mind, and living in the same world as those around me.
 I also like that I am able to remember my own name and show up on appointments with all my gear.
 My friends and loved ones helped me to see this, not the government.